 Prepping a big-batch cocktail means you won't spend the whole party measuring, mixing, and serving drinks.

 This formula for crafting perfect Halloween cocktails sounds pretty straightforward.
-But digging up recipes that fit the bill—in this case, all three bills—can prove a little challenging.
-Big-batch fall cocktails abound.
+But digging up recipes that fit the bill can prove a little challenging.
 So do decidedly spooky Halloween cocktails.
 But blend the two together—and sprinkle in some aesthetic sophistication—and you’ve got a rare triple threat on your hands.
 Libations that incredible are hard to come by.
-(A fact that’s perhaps more frightening than any horror film you’ve watched this month.)

-Though these truly superb, big-batch Halloween cocktails are (unfortunately) hard to come by, we (fortunately) know where to look.
+Fortunately, know where to look for truly superb, big-batch Halloween cocktails.
 We’ve sifted through the internet’s vast array of Halloween-themed drinks and unearthed only those that are delicious, low-effort, and spooky-sophisticated.
 No fake eyeballs or complicated small-batch recipes here.
 Just festive Halloween punches you can make once and drink all night long.

 The Recipe: Pumpkin Patch Punch